 A few photo’s showing the fully assembled board:

 As they say, the proof of the pudding is in the eating.
 Of course, it’s hard to be objective if you made the board yourself.
 Also, I’m missing the needed test equipment to do really objective testing.
-I’m looking into the QA401 Audio Analyzer test equipment since Audio Precision equipment is way out my hobby budget (and maybe it would be nice to build my own test equipment in the future).
+I’m looking into the QA401 Audio Analyser test equipment since Audio Precision equipment is way out my hobby budget (and maybe it would be nice to build my own test equipment in the future).
 But for now I’ll have to trust my ears (and see the reactions of surprised visitors ;-)

 First of all, I was very pleasantly surprised how well it drove the notoriously hard to drive Sennheiser HD800.
 It has been in use now for quite a few hours and I even took it to work for a week so that I could play it for hours on end without seeing any magic smoke appearing.
 In fact the board hardly comes warm which is in very big contrast to the Oppo HA1 (which I also have but doesn’t seem to like the HD800) which runs very hot after only a few minutes.